LCTI: Big Pine Paiute Tribe of the Owens Valley Community Transportation Needs Assessment

 - Even if management and tribal government support the project, make sure they will show that support throughout by helping at events and in the information gathering phases.
-I think I needed to come up with some motivational techniques or incentives to get more support from these key people and then maybe that would have transferred to more input from residents, participation at events.
+Need to introduce more motivational techniques or incentives to get more support from key people and then maybe that would have transferred to more input from residents and participation at events.

 Voucher Total: $50,000

 Community Engagement Activities